Levelent/JIDSAM/README.md

 Development/Internal output occurs to the terminal where you can see the cluster generalisations and the tuples included.

 External output can be seen in ![output.txt](./app/output.txt).

+### Automated Tests

+Each of the defined classes have automated testing which can be executed using: `gradle test`